PylarBear/pybear-dask/README.rst

 After installation, you can launch the test suite from outside the pybear-dask root directory (you will need to have pytest installed in your environment)::

-    pytest pybear
+    pytest pybear-dask

 Project History
 ---------------

-This project was spun off the main pybear project just prior to the first public release of both. pybear-dask was split off to ensure maximum stability for the main pybear project, while keeping these modules available.
+This project was spun off the main pybear project just prior to the first public release of both. pybear-dask was spun off to ensure maximum stability for the main pybear project, while keeping these modules available.

 Help and Support